AnalyzeVisualize/Parkinson-s-Disease-Detection-w-ML/README.md

 ## Introduction

 This project goal of this project is to be able to use voice recordings to both classify the status of and, if they were to have the disease utilizing machine learning techniques.
-The dataset used is sourced from the UCI Machine Learning Repository, containing various biomedical voice measurements from individuals with Parkinson's disease.
+The dataset is sourced from the UCI Machine Learning Repository, containing various biomedical voice measurements from individuals with Parkinson's disease.

 ## Data Description